Overview

 7. In cases where the final pricing on an aggregated trade results in the overspending in a

-particular account, the firm’s policy is to move those shares to another account of the same
+particular account, the firm’s policy is to sell overweight positions to bring the account in line,

-8. The firm trades using Advisor Peak, our trade order management system, to calculate the
+8. The firm trades utilizes a trade order management system to calculate the allocations and

 9. Generally, each client that participates in the aggregated order must do so at the average